Looking Beyond Text: Reducing Language bias in Large Vision-Language Models via Multimodal Dual-Attention and Soft-Image Guidance: Related Work

 \subsection{Language Bias in LVLMs}

-Despite the impressive capabilities of LVLMs~\citep{gpt4v,gpt4o,gemini1,MM1,gao2024miniInternVL,wang2024qwen2vl,Llava-onevision}, these models still struggle with generating responses irrelevant to the input images~\citep{lan2024surveyhallucinationlargevisual,liu2024surveyhallucinationlargevisionlanguage}, e.g., falsely perceiving the presence of non-existent objects in images~\citep{zhou2024analyzingmitigatingobjecthallucination}. \citet{MMICL} first identify this issue in LVLMs and name it as \textit{language bias}, i.e., LVLMs often ignore visual inputs and solely rely on text inputs, leading to hallucinations. \citet{MMSTAR} also observes that LVLMs tend to solely use the textual knowledge from LLMs to answer the questions. \citet{FastV} analyzes the attention distribution of state-of-the-art LVLMs, revealing an inefficient attention mechanism wherein attention computation over visual inputs is extremely inefficient in the deeper layers of LVLMs.
-Moreover, \citet{zhang2024debiasingmultimodallargelanguage} note that LVLMs tend to allocate more attention to text inputs and increasingly prioritize them as response generation progresses.
-These works indicate that LVLMs often allocate a low attention weight to the visual inputs, thus limiting the use of the given image.
-Consequently, solutions for mitigating such bias remain a crucial problem and means to further improve the performance of LVLMs.
-We argue that there are two main reasons that lead to the language bias in LVLMs, including (1) the different training scales between the pretraining stage and multimodal alignment stage, and (2) the learned inference bias due to the short-term dependency of text data.
-We further propose a systematic method \OURS to address the language bias from both the training and inference perspectives
+Despite the impressive capabilities of LVLMs~\citep{gpt4o,gemini1,MM1,wang2024qwen2vl,Llava-onevision,}, these models still struggle with generating responses irrelevant to the input images~\citep{lan2024surveyhallucinationlargevisual,liu2024surveyhallucinationlargevisionlanguage}, e.g., hallucinating non-existent objects~\citep{zhou2024analyzingmitigatingobjecthallucination}. \citet{MMICL} first identify this issue in LVLMs and name it as \textit{language bias}, i.e., LVLMs often ignore visual inputs and solely rely on text inputs, leading to hallucinations. \citet{MMSTAR} observe that LVLMs often answer questions using only LLM-derived textual knowledge. \citet{FastV} further show that attention to visual inputs diminishes significantly in deeper layers, while \citet{zhang2024debiasingmultimodallargelanguage} find that models increasingly prioritize text as generation progresses.
+These findings collectively indicate that LVLMs assign disproportionately low attention to visual inputs, limiting their ability to effectively utilize image information.
+Therefore, to address this challenge, we propose a systematic framework, \OURS, that mitigates language bias from both training and inference perspectives.